 The works of several contemporary artists have been installed along the river.
 This project highlights and preserves the city's ecological heritage, the buildings built along the Saône, and related activities such as rowing, fishing and walking.

-This walkway is punctuated by some twenty works of art by associated artists.
+This walkway is punctuated by some twenty works of art by associated artists, which constitute the River Movie project.
 Developed in consultation with the designers from the very beginning of the project, these works of art are perfectly in keeping with the city's history and landscapes, and first and foremost, they are places people can stop to admire the Saône.

 This promenade in Lyon is a great way to see the city, and in particular the façades of houses in Vieux-Lyon from the peaceful setting of the banks.
 It then follows the lower part with Quai Gillet, than a more pastoral route with lots of plants, prior to crossing Caluire-et-Cuire which takes one close to the mysterious Île Barbe, where the banks widen all the way to Fontaine-sur-Saône then Rochetaillée-sur-Saône, with its wide beaches where casual open-air restaurants are held.

 The other developments along the banks of the Saône

 The Confluence sequence (included in stage 1 of the Rives de Saône master plan) is already underway.
 Furthermore, the 2nd stage of the Rives de Saône plan goes on with the project devoted to the terraces on the Presqu’île: this has consisted in the construction of a new underground car park beneath Quai Saint-Antoine, to replace the existing Saint-Antoine car park.
 Once demolished, this older car park has free a huge 35-metre-wide strip of land which is beeing turned into a river-garden space along the low-lying quays, covering some 8500 m², designed to be a flood zone during high-water periods.